 Caused by gas-forming foods.
 Nerves, which can make you swallow air, don’t help.

-How to fix heartburn when running: Avoid foods that cause gas.
+common runner GI issues and how to fix them: Avoid foods that cause gas.
 A pre-race meditation routine will calm your nerves and limit stress hormones that restrict GI blood flow.

 4. Mid-run nausea and vomiting